snoisingla/Twitter/Readme.md

 4. This token is then saved into `AUTH_TOKEN` table with expiry time (set to 7 days) and returned as a response for the `POST /login` call.
 5. For each subsequent call, user needs to send this token as a header.
 This auth token will be verified along with the expiry time.
 6. When user logs out, authentication token is deleted from the `AUTH_TOKEN` table.

-### How to run the project

-#### Using Intellij

-1. Download and install `Intellij`.
-2. Clone this project
-3. Open/Import the maven project via Intellij
-4. Run to start the serve
-5. Go to http://localhost:8080/h2-console/ to access database.
-Username and password is mentioned in `application.properties` file.
-6. To test the api's, start with the `/login` api, using the curl request mentioned above.
-This will return an `authToken`.
-7. Use this `authToken` to test any other requests (use curl request mentioned above).